Convex-Dev/design/cad/017_peerops/README.md

 ## Overview

-Operating a Peer is an important resposibility in the Convex Network.
+Operating a Peer is an important responsibility in the Convex Network.

-Anyone can run a Peer, and they are resposible for maintaining the Conensus of the Network.
+Anyone can run a Peer, and they are responsible for maintaining the Consensus of the Network.
 However, most users of the Convex Network do not need to run a Peers - they connect to Peers via Clients of the network that submit Transactions and query information on their Behalf

-This document primarily conntains recommendations for Peer Operators
+This document primarily contains recommendations for Peer Operators

 ## Requirements

 Running a Peer requires:

 - An Internet-connected Server
-- At least 100 MBits/sec continous bandwidth
+- At least 100 MBits/sec continuous bandwidth
 - A modern processor with at least 8 dedicated Cores
 - At least 8 GB RAM (32 Gb Recommended)
 - At least 2 TB fast Storage (NVMe Recommended)
-- A secure modern operatong system (Linux recommended) with good support for memory mapped files
+- A secure modern operating system (Linux recommended) with good support for memory mapped files
 - Java 15 or above

 ## Installation